 Parts of Ears

-When you see someone, all you see is a very small part of a very complex mechanism.
+When you see someone, all you see is a tiny part of a very complex mechanism.
 The flaps of cartilage are known as the Pinna.
-These folds of cartilage help reflect the incoming sound waves and also affect its intensity.
+These folds of cartilage help reflect the incoming sound waves and also affect their intensity.
 This effect allows the brain to figure out the direction of the source of the sound.
 The pinna is the opening to the ear Canal.
 The ear canal is a small cylindrical tube about 2.5 centimetres long.
 This canal leads to a vibrating membrane commonly known as the eardrum.
 The eardrum marks the beginning of the Middle Ear.

 The sound waves striking the eardrum create a vibration in the air-filled cavity of the middle ear.
-The sound waves are in the form of pressure differences and are transferred from here to the cochlea in the inner ear by the means of three of the smallest bones in the human body.
+The sound waves are in the form of pressure differences and are transferred from here to the cochlea in the inner ear by means of three of the smallest bones in the human body.
 They are called Malleus (Hammer), Incus (Anvil) and Stapes (Stirrups).
 Stapes takes the award for the smallest bone in the human body.
 The sound here is still in the waveform.
 The sound information is transferred to the cochlea in the inner ear.

 So while it seems you can hear a sound immediately, it travels a long way before it is understood and becomes hearing.
-Hearing is the ability to perceive sound by detecting the minute changes in pressure.
+Hearing is the ability to perceive sound by detecting minute changes in pressure.
 This is done with the help of organs such as the ear.
-It is one of our five sense and it defines how we see and experience the world around us.
+It is one of our five senses, and it defines how we see and experience the world around us.

 Hearing range refers to the range of frequencies that can be detected or heard by a human or any other animal in consideration.
 The human ear and auditory system can detect frequencies between 20 Hz to 20,000 Hz.
 This range is different for different animals.
 Dolphins, for example, can hear sound waves of frequencies up to 100 kHz.

 This article explains the phenomenon of hearing, the human ear and its various components.
-It’s an amazingly complex system and it adds a whole new dimension to your experience of the world.
+It’s an amazingly complex system, and it adds a whole new dimension to your experience of the world.
 Learn science the right way!